-Agile Data is a business logic and data persistance framework.
+Agile Data is a business logic and data persistence framework.
 It’s a separate library that has been specifically designed and developed for use in Agile UI.

 With Agile Data you can easily connect your UI with your data and make UI components store your data in SQL, NoSQL or RestAPI.
 On top of the existing persistences, Agile UI introduces a new persistence class: “UI”.

 This UI persistence will be extensively used when data needs to be displayed to the user through UI elements or when input must be received from the UI layer.